Powerlearnproject/se-day1-assignment-ch0mba/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Watterfall Methodology
+Sequential Process: This method follows a linear, step-by-step approach, where each phase muct be completed before moving on to the next
+Phases: The promary phase are requirements, Design, Implementation, verification and Maintenance.
+Documentation: Extensive documentation is created at each stage.
+Predictability : It works well for projects with clear and unchanging requirments Change Management : Changes are difficult and costly to implement once the project is underway

+Scenarios for waterfall
+Fixed - scope projects: projects with well-defined requirements, like developing a billing system for utility company Compliance -driven projects: Projects requiring thorough documentation and strict regulatory compliance, such as medical device software

+Agile Methodology:
+Iterative Process: Agile is an incremantal approach, here the project is divided into small, manageable units called sprints.
+Flexibility: Agile allows for changing requirements, even late in the development process.
+Collaboration: Emphasizes close collaboration between cross-functional teams and stakeholders Continuous Feedback: Regular feedback and reveiws to ensure the product meets, user needs.
+Less Documentation: Focuses more on working software than comprehensive documentation.

+Scenarion for Agile
+Dynamic projects: Projects with eveolving requiremnets, like developing a mobile app for a startup Innovation-driven projecs: Projects where user feedback and iteration and crucial such as developing software for a new tech gadget.

+Comparison:
+Flexibility: Waterfall is rigid and sequential, whereas Agile is flexible and iterative Documentation : Waterfall emphasizes heavy documentation, while Agile focuses on working software.
+Change Management: Changes are harder to implement in waterfall, but Agile embracess changes throughout the project Project Size and Scope: Waterfall suits projects with fixed requirements, whereas Agile is ideal for projects where requirements may evolve.

+Contrast:
+Waterfall is like constructing a building where each step, from laying the foundation to finishing the interiors, must be completed in order.
+Agile, on the other hand, is more like gardening, where you plant, water, observe, and adapt as the plants grow and change over time.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.